About the Joint Mosquito Abatement Program

 When does the program start?

-The pest management contractor continues to monitor and sample sites and fresh water habitats throughout Central Saanich on a weekly basis, monitoring for adult and larval mosquito presence and taking prescriptive actions aimed at reduction.
+A pest management contractor monitors and samples sites and fresh water habitats throughout Central Saanich on a weekly basis, monitoring for adult and larval mosquito presence and taking prescriptive actions aimed at reduction.

 The Island View area contains a series of ditches and one-way flapper gates that help control the inflow and infiltration of seawater in the ditch system.
 Qualified professionals undertake regular monitoring, ditch surveys, and if required, prescriptions for ditch maintenance.